Underwater Image Enhancement via Dehazing and Color Restoration: Experiments

 \subsection{Ablation Study}

-The proposed WaterFormer incorporates three major components: the CRB, CFB, and loss of combining ${{L}_{chroma}}$ and ${{L}_{Sobel}}$.
-To demonstrate the effectiveness of each component, an ablation study was performed on the baseline framework with various combinations of these components.
-Tab.~\ref{tab:AblationStudy} shows the statistical results on the Test-S300 dataset, where the full model ($V_{5}$) outperformed other variants in terms of SSIM and PSNR scores.
+The proposed WaterFormer incorporates four main components: the network backbone, CRB, CFB, and the loss function formed by ${{L}_{\ell_{1}}}$, ${{L}_{chroma}}$ and ${{L}_{Sobel}}$.
+To validate the effectiveness of each component, a series of ablation studies were conducted on the baseline framework with different combinations of these components.
+The Test-S300 was used for the ablation experiments, with each image resized to $256\times256$.
+The experiments were divided into four parts: first, WaterFormer was broken down into various variants, each composed of different components, and tested on Test-S300; second, the superiority of the CRB design was further explored, and different attention modules were tested as replacements for CRB; third, the CFB fusion mechanism was visualized, with pixel-wise addition used as a comparison; fourth, other optimizations and experimental parameters of WaterFormer were tested by ablation.

-Fig.~\ref{fig:AblationStudy} displays the visual results of various variants of WaterFormer.
-The Base model has basic UIE capabilities but retained significant shortcomings in addressing the color degradation and edge artifacts.
-The $V_{1}$ model, which incorporates the CRB module, could more delicately restore colors.
-However, due to insufficient feature fusion, the results of the $V_{1}$ model remained lacking.
-Therefore, by introducing the CFB module, the predictions of the $V_{2}$ model more closely aligned with the true color distribution.
-The addition of ${{L}_{chroma}}$ in the $V_{3}$ model further enhanced the consistency between inference results and chromaticity of the real images.
-However, $V_{1}$, $V_{2}$, and $V_{3}$ continued to exhibit noticeable edge artifacts, and this problem was addressed by the inclusion of ${{L}_{Sobel}}$, as demonstrated in the results of the $V_{4}$ inference.
-Finally, by combining all components, our WaterFormer ($V_{5}$) yielded the closest results to the real images.
+\textbf{Variants Evaluation.} Fig.~\ref{fig:AblationStudy} and Tab.~\ref{tab:AblationStudy} display the statistical results and visualization results on the Test-S300.
+The base model was composed only of the backbone and was trained using the ${{L}_{\ell_{1}}}$.
+It had basic UIE capabilities but still retained significant shortcomings in addressing color degradation and edge artifacts.
+The $V_{1}$ model introduced the CRB, which enabled it to recover color more accurately.
+However, due to insufficient integration of different features, the results of $V_{1}$ still exhibited a large amount of color artifacts.
+Therefore, by introducing the CFB, the predictions of the $V_{2}$ model exhibited fewer color artifacts and a more realistic color distribution.
+The addition of ${{L}_{chroma}}$ to the $V_{3}$ model further improved the consistency between inference results and the chromaticity of real images.
+However, $V_{1}$, $V_{2}$, and $V_{3}$ continued to exhibit noticeable edge artifacts, such as the white rim of the bucket, and this problem was addressed by including ${{L}_{Sobel}}$, as demonstrated in the results of the inference $V_{4}$.
+Finally, by combining all components, our WaterFormer ($V_{5}$) yielded the closest results to the real images with the highest SSIM and PSNR scores.